-Hundreds of patients come into our doctor’s offices in Macomb, St. Clair Shores, West Bloomfield, or Howell every year for hand injury or hand infection treatment.
+Hundreds of patients come into our doctor’s offices in Macomb, Warren, West Bloomfield, or Howell every year for hand injury or hand infection treatment.

 For as often as we use them, it’s surprising to see how delicate our hands actually are.
 The hands consist of 27 bones and 34 muscles, each of which is susceptible to an injury or sprain.

 Hand injuries usually are due to a sudden accident or sustained use over time.
 Regardless of the reason, the pain of a hand injury can be disruptive to your everyday life.